Just 500 Words

 My third aim was to make sure you could write it yourself.
 Each of the content chapters includes sample text you can adopt, adapt or reflect on to develop a contract that suits your company, your project, and your client’s needs.
 It also contains case studies of those who have got it wrong to help you learn from their mistakes and not create your own.

-As well as the book, you can get information, tips and techniques from these specially created online resources:
+As well as the book, you can get free* access to these online resources:

-- 3-part video series (paid) with bonus webinar
+- 3-part video series on writing, reviewing and using letters of intent successfully, with bonus webinar

-- A to Z of letters of intent (links to series of LinkedIn articles)
+- My A to Z of letters of intent

-- 10 Point Scorecard so you can rate your letters of intent, and those you receive, against the advice in the book
+- 10 Point Scorecard so you can rate your letters of intent, and those you receive, against the specific advice in the related book